mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 1=2
 ```

-As it see 2 host header and 2 request so it print message that duplicate header not alloees in. even if we add a dummy header like
+As it see 2 host header and 2 request so it print message that duplicate header not allows in. even if we add a dummy header like

 ```
 GET /Admin HTTP/1.1